-As noted in its strategic report, the Group operates in a number of currencies other than sterling, its principal currency.
+As noted in its Group strategic report, the Group operates in a number of currencies other than sterling, its principal currency.
 The exchange rate between sterling, the US dollar and the euro and the price of raw materials creates inherent uncertainty over the future gross margin of the Group.

-The Group's net cash figure decreased from an opening figure of £1,198,000 to £974,000 as at 31st December 2021.
+The Group's net cash figure decreased from an opening figure of £974,000 to £786,000 as at 31st December 2022.

-During the period the Group funding of working capital decreased by £314,000 principally arising from an increase in trade and other payables (including provisions) which were partially offset by increases in trade and other receivables.
-Inventories increased by £1,259,000.
-Overall cash derived from operating activities generated £1,876,000 (2020 - £2,686,000) net of the increased working capital funding.
+During the period the Group funding of working capital decreased by £2,018,000 arising from a decrease in provisions and increases in trade and other receivables and inventory, which were partially offset by increases in trade and other payables.
+Inventories increased by £3,165,000.
+Overall cash derived from operating activities generated £3,423,000 (2021 - £1,876,000) net of the increased working capital funding.